Noticeable changes in apetite and weight

-What are the signs Childhood Depression?
+What are the signs of Childhood Depression?

 Emotional fluctuations are common in any human being.
 So children also can feel blue or down at times, but if a child is consistently in that low mood or blue mood for more than two weeks, then it’s an alarming situation.
 Generally, instead of showing their pain, kids express their irritability or anger to hide their emotional distress.
 So, as parents, we need to dig a little deeper to understand the reasons for their continuous irritability.
 Apart from this continuous irritability and sadness in kids, the following are the additional symptoms that we need to be watchful

-# Noticeable changes in apetite and weight
+# Noticeable changes in appetite and weight

-# Inability to concentrate or complete the school work
+# Inability to concentrate or complete the schoolwork

 # Consistent fatigue and tiredness